batcholi/Archean_wiki/src/misc/chat.md

 > - The maximum length of a message is limited to 800 characters.
 > - Chat conversations are logged to the server's log file.

+### Command History
+When the chat is open, use the **Up/Down arrow keys** to browse through previously entered commands.
+A visual popup appears above the input box showing up to 20 recent entries.
+You can also click on any entry to select it.

+> **Note:** If command suggestions are visible (auto-completion), the arrow keys navigate the suggestions instead.
+History browsing resumes when no suggestions are shown.

 ## Commands
 Commands allow you to perform specific actions by typing them in the chat, preceded by a `/`.
 There are several commands available, some of which are reserved for administrators.